-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Stratogy was called Uses strategy Organizos students Organizos students As a result of for but not exhibited. incorrectly or into a ppropriato into appropriate ntonitoring all with parts groups to facilitate the groups to facilitate students, the teacher missing. learning of content, the learning of intentionally plans and but loss than the content. integrates multiple majority of students strategies or behaviors are displaying the The desired effect associated with this desired effect. is displayed in the element; or the majority of toachor ad apts students. strategies to meet the apocific needs of students to ensure the desired effect is evident in all students.
+Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was called Uses strategy Organizos students Organizos students As a result of for but not exhibited. incorrectly or into a ppropriato into appropriate monitoring all with parts groups to facilitate the groups to facilitate students, the teacher missing. learning of content, the learning of intentionally plans and but less than the content. integrates multiple majority of students atratogics or behaviors are displaying the The desired effect associated with this desired effect. is displayed in the element; or the majority of toachor ad apts atudonts. atrategies to meet the apocific needs of atudents to ensure the desired effect is evident in all students.